StackVista/stackpack-splunk/src/main/stackpack/resources/enabled.md

 ## Uninstall the Splunk StackPack

 The Splunk StackPack can be uninstalled by clicking the **UNINSTALL** button.
-This will remove all Splunk topology specific configuration in StackState.
+This will remove all Splunk specific configuration in StackState.